-We also support the proposed reasonable biodiversity enhancements for protected, Priority and threatened species, which have been recommended to secure net gains for biodiversity, as outlined under Paragraph 187d and 193d of the National Planning Policy Framework (December 2024).
+We also support reasonable biodiversity enhancements for protected, Priority and threatened species, to secure net gains for biodiversity, as outlined under Paragraph 187d and 193d of the National Planning Policy Framework (December 2024).
 Reasonable biodiversity enhancement measures are a separate matter to mandatory biodiversity net gains and the finalised details should be outlined within a separate Biodiversity Enhancement Strategy to be secured as a condition of any consent.
+We note that no enhancements have been recommended.
+Therefore, we recommend that enhancements should include the installation of one bird box per dwelling, hedgehog-friendly fencing, and the creation of one log pile and one log pyramid.